-Hello, February!
-It’s time for some Valentine’s Day desserts and I have you covered with some new and exciting recipes.
-This strawberry tuxedo cake is a fun and fruity take on my original tuxedo cake and I think you’ll love it!
-It’s made with tender cake layers, no-bake cheesecake layers and loads of strawberries.
-And let’s not forget about the chocolate and caramel sauce!
+This stunning strawberry tuxedo cake is a fun and fruity take on my original tuxedo cake and I think you’ll love it!
+It’s made with tender chocolate and vanilla cake layers, no-bake chocolate cheesecake layers and loads of strawberries.
+And let’s not forget about the chocolate ganache and caramel sauce!
 It’s a chocolate strawberry cheesecake cake – what more can you ask for?!
+I used my ‘Chocolate Ganache Recipe’, my ‘Berry Whipped Cream Frosting’ and my ‘Chocolate Cake Recipe’ to put this towering cake together!

 If you’ve never tried Tuxedo Cake, you’re in for a real treat!
 I love the different flavors and textures of this incredible cake.
 I made this version with my chocolate cake and my vanilla cake.
 I used half a recipe of each, or you can follow the simplified recipe I have down below in the instructions.
 I use these basic cake recipes for almost all of my cakes!
 Each cake layer is soaked generously with chocolate and caramel sauce, then topped with sliced strawberries.